Roundwood Inn

-Jurgen and Aine Schwalm have owned this atmospheric 17th century inn in the highest village in the Wicklow Hills for over 25 years and, during that time, caring hands-on management backed up by dedicated long-serving staff have earned this unique bar and restaurant a lot of friends.
+The late Jurgen and Aine Schwalm took on this atmospheric 17th century inn in the highest village in the Wicklow Hills in 1980 and their caring hands-on management, backed up by dedicated long-serving staff, has earned this unique bar and restaurant a lot of friends.

-There’s a public bar at one end with a snug and an open fire and, in the middle of the building, the main bar food area has an enormous open fireplace with an ever-burning log fire, and is furnished in traditional style.
+There’s a public bar at one end with a snug and an open fire and, in the central sectiion of the building, the main bar food area has an enormous open fireplace with an ever-burning log fire, and is furnished comfortingly traditionally, with sturdy wooden tables and benches, and plates on the walls.

-Together with head chef Paul Taube, who has also been in the kitchen here for over 20 years, the style that the Schwalms have developed is their own unique blend of Irish and German influences: excellent bar food includes Hungarian goulash, fresh crab bisque, Galway oysters, smoked Wicklow trout, and hearty meals, notably the delicious house variation on Irish stew.
+The style that the Schwalms developed is their own unique blend of Irish and German influences: excellent bar specialities include Hungarian goulash, fresh crab bisque, Galway oysters, smoked Wicklow trout, and hearty meals, notably the delicious house variation on Irish stew.

 The food has always had a special character and this, together with the place itself and its own special brand of hospitality, has earned the Roundwood Inn an enviable reputation.